Mregojos/GCP-LLM-Deployment/README.md

 * To deploy the new multimodal model using GCP services

 ---
+## Multimodal
+* What is Multimodal model?
+    - Multimodal Model can understand and generate text, code, images, videos, and more.

+---
 ## Tech Stack
 * Google Cloud, Vertex AI Models, Python, Streamlit, PostgreSQL, Psycopg2